mermshaus/fine/README.md

 ## Known issues

-- The image algorithms should read orientation info from images and rotate them if necessary.
 - Image meta info (width, height, filesize, …) should be read and cached in some way.
 - Page titles should better reflect the current view.